melodyyangaws/sql-based-etl/README.md

 ```
 ## Troubleshooting

 1. If you see the issue `[SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed: unable to get local issuer certificate (_ssl.c:1123)`, most likely it means no default certificate authority for your Python installation on OSX.
-Refer to the [answer](https://stackoverflow.com/questions/52805115/certificate-verify-failed-unable-to-get-local-issuer-certificate) and installing `Install Certificates.command` should fix your local environment.
-Otherwise, use Cloud9 to deploy the CDK instead.
+Refer to the [answer](https://stackoverflow.com/questions/52805115/0nd installing `Install Certificates.command` should fix your local environment.
+Otherwise, use [Cloud9](https://aws.amazon.com/cloud9/details/) to deploy the CDK instead.

 2. If an error says `SparkOnEKS failed: Error: This stack uses assets, so the toolkit stack must be deployed to the environment (Run "cdk bootstrap aws://YOUR_ACCOUNT_NUMBER/REGION")` , it means it is the first time you deploy an AWS CDK app into an environment (account/region), you’ll need to install a “bootstrap stack”.
 This stack includes resources that are needed for the toolkit’s operation.
 For example, the stack includes an S3 bucket that is used to store templates and assets during the deployment process.